YuanTony/chemistry-assistant/rag-embeddings/README.md

 This approach provides the LLM with the knowledge context and even source so that it can answer the question more accurately.

-> Small LLMs often have problems understanding and following the context provided by the RAG search results.
-That is why fine-tuning those small LLMs is so critical.
-With fine-tuning, the LLMs become more sensitive to the RAG materials that are in its subject area.

 ## Start the Qdrant vector database

 I choose Qdrant as the vector database to store and manage the knowledge embeddings.
 With Docker, you can easily run Qdrant locally on a personal computer.